nanaoto/drumscript-cleaned/README.md

 > **NOTE:**
 > Other `Python` package managers, ie `pip`, `conda`, `pyenv`, `hatch`, `poetry` may be used interchangeably with the commands above.
+>
+> **LilyPond Installation**

+To generate high-quality PDF sheet music, DrumScript utilizes `music21` which, in turn, relies on an external music engraving program called **LilyPond**.
+You'll need to install LilyPond separately on your system for PDF export functionality to work.

+  * **Download & Install LilyPond:**

+      * Visit the official LilyPond website: [https://lilypond.org/](https://lilypond.org/) and download the appropriate version for your operating system.
+      * **macOS Users:** LilyPond can be easily installed via [Homebrew](https://brew.sh/) by running:
+        ```bash
+        brew install lilypond
+        ```

+  * **Verify Installation:**
+    You can verify LilyPond is correctly installed and accessible by opening your terminal/command prompt and typing:

+    ```bash
+    lilypond --version
+    ```

+    This should display the installed LilyPond version information.

+`music21` will automatically try to locate your LilyPond installation.
+If you encounter errors during PDF generation, you might need to manually configure the LilyPond path within `music21` (refer to the `DrumScript/notation_generator/pdf_exporter.py` file for guidance on this).

 ---
 ### Dependencies
 >